imlinhanchao/vsc-markdown-image/README.md

 ## Release Notes

+### 1.1.9
+- Added setting options `markdown-image.base.codeType` and `markdown-image.base.imageWidth` use to set the maximum image width.

 ### 1.1.8
 - Fixed vscode caches the `DIY` path code, causing a question that cannot be changed immediately.